 - a.
 Recurring tardiness - b.
 Absence without leave - c.
 Violation of the Substance Abuse Policy - d.
 Sleeping on the job - e.
 Serious neglect of work - f.
 Serious neglect of duty - g.
 Insubordination, defined as refusal to comply with a direct order from a department manager - h.
 Deliberate or careless conduct endangering the safety of oneself or other employees - i.
 Pattern(s) of safety violations, severity of risk to be determined - j.
 Negligence in the care and handling of Authority or customer property - k.
-Theft or unauthorized use of Authority property or of another employee's property - 1.
-Incompetence or inefficiency in the performance of required job duties - m.
+Theft or unauthorized use of Authority property or of another employee's property - I. Incompetence or inefficiency in the performance of required job duties - m.
 Use of offensive, abusive, threatening, coercive, indecent or discourteous language toward department managers, divisional directors, other employees, or members of the public - n.
 Intentional falsification of personnel records, time records, or any other Authority records or reports - o.
 Provoking, instigating or participating in a fight while on duty or on Authority property or in an Authority vehicle - p.
 Harassing other employees - q.
-Carrying of a firearm during work hours or on Authority property or in Authority vehicles - r.
-Violation of Section I.1., "Administrative Policies, Conflict of Interest/Accepting Gifts".
+Violation of Section I.1., "Administrative Policies, Conflict of Interest/Accepting Gifts". - r.

-s.
 Violation of Authority Policies